Nonlinear PageRank Problem for Local Graph Partitioning: Experiments

 \subsubsection{Gaussian datasets}

-Groupings comprised of 400 points in $\mathbb{R}^2$ randomly sampled (in each dimension) from a normal distribution with a variance of 0.055 were generated.
-Their centres were located equidistantly on a square grid.
+Groups of 400 points in $\mathbb{R}^2$ randomly sampled (in each dimension) from a normal distribution with a variance of 0.055 were generated and their centres located equidistantly on a square grid.
 Connectivity between points was established by a nearest neighbour search set to 10 points, i.e., the 10 closest (distance-wise) points to every point were considered connected to that point.

-Graphs representing 2, 5, 8, 13, 18, 25, 32, and 41 groupings were constructed.
+Graphs representing 2, 5, 8, 13, 18, 25, 32 and 41 groupings were constructed.
 While points are the geometric manifestation or realisation of vertices, edges correspond to the connections between points.
-The number of edges in each graph was 4,902, 12,153, 19,319, 31,204, 43,013, 59,644, 76,044, and 97,112.
+The number of edges in each graph was 4,902, 12,153, 19,319, 31,204, 43,013, 59,644, 76,044 and 97,112.
 Let points be denoted by $y$.
-For every graph $\mathcal{G}$ and all $\{u, v \} \in \mathcal{E}$, the weight was given by
+For every graph $\mathcal{G} = (\mathcal{V}, \mathcal{E}, w)$ and all $\{u, v \} \in \mathcal{E}$, the assigned weight was given by

 where $\nu$ is the greater distance between $y(u)$ or $y(v)$ and their respective tenth nearest neighbour.

 Figure~\ref{fig:Gauss8_nodes} depicts an instance of eight groupings as identified by their colour.
 A local cluster based on the NPR problem solution is highlighted along with the relevant random starting vertex and edge boundary in Figure~\ref{fig:Gauss_Clusters_re}.
 The NPR problem was solved with $\beta = 0.0001$ for the 2 and 5 groupings, $\beta = 0.001$ for the 8 and 13 groupings, and $\beta = 0.005$ for the 18 and more groupings.
 It can be clearly seen from Figure~\ref{fig:Gauss_Fscore} that NPR has the highest mean $Fscore$ for any number of groupings.
 In comparison, the accuracy of both APPR and $p$-DIFF deteriorates significantly as the number of groupings increases.
 NPD does not perform badly, but this is at the expense of a greater number of iterations (ten times that suggested in~\cite{ibrahim2019nonlinear}) involved in the solution methodology.
 With regard to conductance, $p$-DIFF returns the lowest mean values for more than eight groupings, which is visible in Figure~\ref{fig:Gauss_CCut}.